message/iata/BE.md

-Published 10.06.2021
+Published 22.06.2021
 1. Passengers are not allowed to enter.
 - This does not apply to:
 - nationals and residents of Switzerland and EEA Member States;
-- residents of Australia, Israel, Japan, Korea (Rep.), New Zealand, Rwanda, Singapore and Thailand;
+- residents of Albania, Australia, Chinese Taipei, Hong Kong (SAR China), Israel, Japan, Korea (Rep.), Lebanon, Macao (SAR China), New-Zealand, North Macedonia (Rep.), Rwanda, Serbia, Singapore, Thailand, USA, arriving from Albania, Australia, Chinese Taipei, Hong Kong (SAR China), Israel, Japan, Korea (Rep.), Lebanon, Macao (SAR China), New-Zealand, North Macedonia (Rep.), Rwanda, Serbia, Singapore, Thailand or USA;
 - passengers with a "C" visa issued by Belgium;
 - merchant seamen;
 - passengers with a diplomatic passport traveling on duty;